 We know that exercise has numerous health benefits and even psychological benefits, yet many don’t make the time to include it in their regular schedule.
 Vigorous exercise is hard and therefore people tend to view it as undesirable, boring, or something to be dreaded.
-Those who say their exercise is “fun” and “enjoyable” may be viewed with skepticism.
+Those who say exercise is “fun” and “enjoyable” may be viewed with skepticism.
 What if there was an easy way to make exercise more enjoyable without adding time or decreasing the benefit?
 According to a study published in the Journal of Sport & Exercise Psychology, it may be easier than you think!

 Researchers divided participants into 2 exercise groups.
 One group started their workout with vigorous intensity and then decreased as the exercise came to a close.
 The second group started with an easier pace and worked up to the vigorous exercise at the end of the workout.
 Both groups did the same amount of time of easy/vigorous intensity.
 They simply reversed the order in which they were done.